 The vision became a reality, thanks to the incredible support of individual donors, a large grant from Home Depot and Best Buy, and the generous donated supplies and incredible volunteerism of local businesses.
 The Center for GRACE opened its doors to the public in June of 2011.
 The Center, was located in Rogers, Minnesota, and for 4+ years provided a serene and beautiful place of refuge for families.

-January 1, 2016 Missing GRACE relocated it's offices and GRACE Care Baskets/ Totes and Rogers Support Group to a new location: Jesus People Church - 10925 Trail Haven Road, Rogers MN 55374.
+January 2016, Missing GRACE relocated and had it's offices, GRACE Care Baskets and Rogers Support Group at 10925 Trail Haven Road, Rogers MN.

 April 2017, Missing GRACE opens new Center with library, gift shop, meeting room, GRACE Care Baskets and support services for grieving families on Main Street in Rogers, MN.